-In preparation for the work on fractions and the end of year tests here is a signpost to a useful tool for you at home.
+In preparation for the end of year tests here is a signpost to a useful tool for you at home.

 This uses the Singapore Bar Model to help your child understand and unpick problems in a logical and systematic way.
-You may wish to have a play in anticipation of the end of year assessments.
+You may wish to have a play with this before we get to the second half of the term.

-As we enter second term of the academic year I would appreciate your support and encourage you to speak to me directly should there be anything to discuss.
+As we enter the new term I would appreciate your support and encourage you to speak to me directly should there be anything to discuss.
 Please feel free to speak to me at the beginning or end of the day so that I can deal with any issues that you may have as quickly as possible.
 This makes for good communication and relations between us all and keeps things positive and forward moving throughout the year.
 Good communication between myself (as a teacher) and yourselves (as parents) leads to your children being in the frame of mind where they are ready to learn.